-- You work for an employer who is required by a CBA or a participation agreement to contribute to UNITE HERE HEALTH on your behalf. - The contributions required by the CBA are received by UNITE HERE HEALTH. - You meet the Plan's eligibility rules.
+- You work for an employer who is required by a CBA to contribute to UNITE HERE HEALTH on your behalf. - The contributions required by that CBA are received by UNITE HERE HEALTH.
+Contributions include any amounts you must pay for your share of the coverage. - You meet the Plan's eligibility rules.